Lagarde warns euro zone economy could shrink 12% amid ‘unprecedented decline’

 Christine Lagarde, president of the European Central Bank (ECB), is displayed on a smartphone during a live stream video of the central bank’s virtual rate decision news conference in Frankfurt, Germany.
 Photographer: Alex Kraus/Bloomberg

-The coronavirus pandemic has sent the euro zone’s economy into an “unprecedented decline” that is likely to steepen before a recovery phase kicks in, European Central Bank (ECB) president Christine Lagarde has said.
+The coronavirus pandemic has sent the euro zone’s economy into an “unprecedented decline” that is likely to steepen before a recovery phase kicks in, European Central Bank (ECB) president Christine Lagarde has warned.

 The trend pointed to “rapidly deteriorating labour markets” and “a significant contraction in economic activity” during the period of the pandemic, whose duration could not yet be determined.